SuhangXia/GenForce_Code/README.md

 ### Simulation for marker deformation

-> Marker simulation is used generate any marker deformation before real-world data collection and is helpful to get a pretrained M2M model.
+> Marker simulation is used to generate any marker deformation before real-world data collection and is helpful to get a pretrained M2M model.

 Tested in ubuntu 20.0.